OrderN/CONQUEST-release/docs/CONQUEST-manual/input_tags.rst

     Label for which force contribution to test.
 Note that for PAOs non-local Pulay and Hellman-Feynman forces are found together as part of the HF calculation;
-    :math:`\phi` Pulay refers to changes in :math:`\phi(\mathbf{r})` when atoms move, while S Pulay refers to changes in S when atoms move; see Sec. [sec:forces] and references therein for more information.
+    :math:`\phi` Pulay refers to changes in :math:`\phi(\mathbf{r})` when atoms move, while S Pulay refers to changes in S when atoms move.
 Options:

     1 Total
     2 Total Hellman-Feynman